Reaction Network Analysis of Metabolic Insulin Signaling: Model Realization as a Mass Action System

-CRNToolbox results show that the INSMS network is positive dependent, implying that a set of rate constants exists for which the mass action system can admit a positive equilibrium.
+CRNToolbox \cite{CRNToolbox} results show that the metabolic insulin signaling network is positive dependent, implying that a set of rate constants exists for which the mass action system can admit a positive equilibrium.

-We state the key implication of positive dependency in a general form for rate constant-interaction map decomposable kinetic systems for future reference.
-More information about such kinetic systems can be found in \cite{NEML2019} where they were introduced.
-The proposition with the implication of positive dependency was shown for mass action systems by \cite{FEIN1987}.
+Proposition \ref{prop:1} shows the key implication of positive dependency in a general form for rate constant-interaction map decomposable (RID) kinetic systems (a kinetics $K$ is RID if it assigns to each $i$th reaction a function $K_i (x) = k_i I_i (X)$ with rate constant $k_i > 0$ and interaction map $I_i (X) \in \mathbb{R}^\mathscr{R}$ for $X \in \mathbb{R}_{\geq 0}^\mathscr{S}$).
+More information about RID kinetic systems can be found in Nazareno et al \cite{NEML2019} where they were introduced.
+The proposition with the implication of positive dependency was shown for mass action systems by Feinberg \cite{FEIN1987}.